Ex-Pak PM Imran Khan to file Rs 10 bn lawsuit against election commission chief for disqualifying him | Politics

 He kept up his trademark vitriolic attack against Prime Minister Shehbaz Sharif and alleged that his opponent ''polished the boots of those who were powerful and oppressed those who were weak''.

+He once again said that people of Pakistan should not be treated as livestock to be sacrificed at will for political objectives.

+''If you will force the nation to support these thieves or accept their leadership, then I am warning you today that the nation will turn against you.
+Institutions are respected when the nation respects them,” he said, adding that the institutions ensure their respect through good decisions.

-Earlier, he took to social media to say that he had witnessed a "revolution" taking over the country.
+Earlier, Khan took to social media to say that he had witnessed a “revolution” taking over the country.

 “The sea of people along our March on the GT Road.
 For 6 months, I have been witnessing a revolution taking over the country.
 The only question is will it be a soft one through the ballot box or a destructive one through bloodshed?” he tweeted.